blackrussian84/Dcoya/README.md

-## The project folder is in the [MASTER BRANCH]
+## 🙈 The main project folder is in the [MASTER BRANCH] 💡

 ###
-Creating index Html with the JS 🧞
+Task section 1 - Creating index Html with the JS 🧞

-> Dockefile:
+> Create the Dockefile:

 ```bash
 # Use Nginx alpine image